Red cabbage is often on our plates as a side dish, but we rarely think about how incredibly beneficial it is for our health ...

 The red color of cabbage comes from anthocyanins—these are flavonoids that not only give it its distinctive color but also lower blood pressure and prevent heart and vascular diseases.
 Studies have shown that people who consume more anthocyanins have a 9% lower risk of heart disease.

-Red cabbage also contains sulforaphane—a powerful antioxidant that has been proven to help prevent colon cancer.
-Research published in the journal Cancer Prevention Research showed that sulforaphane inhibits the growth of cancer cells and reduces inflammation in the body.
+Red cabbage and cancer prevention Red cabbage also contains sulforaphane—a powerful antioxidant that has been proven to help prevent colon cancer.
+Research published in the journal

 In addition, consuming cruciferous vegetables, such as cabbage, broccoli, and cauliflower, lowers the risk of developing breast cancer.
-According to the American Institute for Cancer Research, regular consumption of these vegetables can reduce the risk of breast cancer by up to 15%.
+According to the

-Red cabbage is rich in fiber, which is key for healthy digestion.
+Benefits for digestion and the gut Red cabbage is rich in fiber, which is key for healthy digestion.
 It contains soluble fiber, which feeds beneficial probiotic bacteria in the gut.
 These bacteria produce short-chain fatty acids, which reduce inflammation and relieve symptoms of digestive disorders such as irritable bowel syndrome and ulcerative colitis.

 Scientists have found that a fiber-rich diet can reduce the risk of chronic digestive diseases by up to 20%.
 In addition, red cabbage also contains some prebiotics, which promote the growth of good bacteria in the gut.